bakpakin/Fennel/reference.md

 first argument.
 This is a common idiom in many Lua APIs, including some built-in ones.

-Just like Lua, you can perform a method call by calling a function name where `:` separates the table variable and method name.
+*(Since 0.3.0)* Just like Lua, you can perform a method call by calling a function name where `:` separates the table variable and method name.

 Example: